 Another thing to consider is how long you’ll have to actually act during class—something that directly correlates with the size of the group.
 Acting teacher Paul Barry says to think about it this way: “Even ignoring the time required for quick changeovers between actors, or breaks to go to the bathroom or sit and absorb what you’re learning, a three-hour class of eight actors leaves a little over 20 minutes per actor each week.
 Twenty minutes to rehearse and perform a scene, make mistakes, receive notes, make adjustments, and (hopefully) reshoot.
 Now imagine how little time you’ll receive in a class of 12, 16, or 20 people...”

-There’s no way around it—yes, acting classes are expensive.
-If you’re on a serious budget, consider taking a few less expensive classes to get a sense of what works for you before committing to some more pricey.
+There’s no way around it: acting classes are expensive.
+If you’re on a serious budget, consider taking a few less-expensive classes to get a sense of what works for you before committing to some more pricey.
 You don’t want to plunk down a chunk of change for a six-week class you don’t love with a teacher who isn’t actually doing anything for your craft, after all.

 But if you’re serious about a career in acting, you need to be serious about acquiring the tools you need to get there.
 An investment today could make all the difference in the future.

 There are some substantial benefits to online acting classes.
-Online classes serve as a way to connect with other professionals and avoid feelings of loneliness in the midst of social distancing.
-“You can take other classes that are not just acting classes to get that connection and find ones that in the end, will help you in your acting like public speaking or classes to manage anxiety,” according to Backstage Expert Michelle Danner.
+Online classes serve as a way to connect with other professionals even if you can be close to them.
+“You can take other classes that are not just acting classes to get that connection and find ones that in the end, will help you in your acting like public speaking or classes to manage anxiety,” according to acting coach Michelle Danner.
 “There are many different techniques and exercises that can lead to tackling all those turbulent emotions in a very creative way.”

 Virtual instruction also means no geographical restrictions or obligations.
 You don’t need to stress about driving, finding a ride or paying for public transportation to get to a class, or even have to miss out on participating in something that seems like a great fit for you due to travel barriers.